20alpha-hydroxysteroid dehydrogenase

-The 3 substrates of this enzyme are 17alpha,20alpha-dihydroxypregn-4-en-3-one, NAD^{+}, and NADP^{+}, whereas its 4 products are 17-alpha-hydroxyprogesterone, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are 17α,20α-dihydroxypregn-4-en-3-one and oxidised nicotinamide adenine dinucleotide phosphate (NADP^{+}).
+Its products are 17α-hydroxyprogesterone, reduced NADPH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is 20alpha-hydroxysteroid:NAD(P)^{+} 20-oxidoreductase.
 Other names in common use include 20alpha-hydroxy steroid dehydrogenase, 20alpha-hydroxy steroid dehydrogenase, 20alpha-HSD, and 20alpha-HSDH.
 This enzyme participates in c21-steroid hormone metabolism.

 20alpha-HSD has been initially described as a progesterone metabolizing enzyme of the ovary.
 On a functional level, ovarian 20alpha-HSD is actively involved in the control of progesterone homeostasis in pregnancy of rats and mice.
 While 20alpha-HSD expression and activity is downregulated in the corpus luteum of pregnancy, 24 hrs prior to parturition ovarian 20alpha-HSD activity is acutely stimulated.
 Accordingly, in mice with targeted deletion of the 20alpha-HSD gene, progesterone blood concentration remain high throughout pregnancy which results in a delay of 2–4 days in parturition.
 Indicating that expression of 20alpha-HSD activity is mandatory for the induction of parturition through reduction of progesterone blood concentration.
 In mice, 20alpha-HSD is also expressed in the adrenals, kidneys, brain, thymus, T cells and bone marrow.
 Its induction in hematopoietic cells was used as an assay for the identification of T cell derived factor interleukin-3.
 In addition, the enzyme reduces and inactivates 17-deoxycorticosterone, the precursor of aldosterone and corticosterone.